THARUN-KUMAR-GOULI/Manufac-SDE-task/README.md

 # Crop Production data analysis
 ## React + TypeScript + Vite

+## Overview

-- This project provides analysis of various crop production data in `India` from 1950 to 2020.
+- This project provides analysis of various `crop production data in India` from 1950 to 2020.
 - Data is visualized in `table` format.

+### Features

 - we can see 2 tables

-  Table 1 : Maximum and Minimum crop production for each year between 1950 - 2020.
+  `Yearly crop production` : Maximum and Minimum crop production for each year between 1950 - 2020.
-  Table 2 : Average Yield and Average Cultivation area for each crop for all the years.
+  `Average statistics` : Average Yield and Average Cultivation area for each crop for all the years.

 ## Development Tools used :

 - `Vite` - It is a build tool for fast development, works seamlessly with `React`, `Vue`, `Svelte`.
-- React Refresh - for faster live re-loading during development.
+- `React Refresh` - for faster live re-loading during development.

 ## Libraries Used :